Sohype-Khaled/dynamix/README.md

 </template>
 ```

-> Styles like Tailwind and Flowbite must be set up in the parent project.
+> Styles like Tailwind CSS must be set up in the parent project.

 ---